eyanoapp/opensigl/docs/en/finance/cost-centers/index.md

 to the *direct departments* so we have clear understanding of the total cost for each *direct department*.

-In the BHIMA software we provide a way to allocate indirect costs using the **Step Down** cost allocation method.
+In the OpenSIGL software we provide a way to allocate indirect costs using the **Step Down** cost allocation method.
 This process works by sequentially allocating the costs of each *indirect department* to the rest of the succeeding *indirect departments* and *direct departments* until all of the